f5devcentral/bigip-automation/level-1/README.md

 - [Use case workflow](#use-case-workflow)
 - [Demo with UDF](#demo-with-udf)
 - [Demo on your local environment](#demo-on-your-local-environment)

+## Use case workflow
+The workflow for this use-case is as follows:
+  - Users create a new Terraform file configuration (`appX.tf`) with the appropriate application variables.
+  - Users execute **terraform plan** and **terraform apply** commands localy.

+Benefits:
+  - **Ease of use**: All application varialbes are stored in a simple `tf` file.
+User just add/modifies/removes `tf` files to change the configuration on BIGIP
+  - **Automation**: Automating the creation and management of application services on BIG-IP reduces the manual workload and speeds up the deployment process.
+  - **Consistency**: Terraform ensures that the configuration is applied consistently every time, reducing the risk of manual errors.
+  - **Scalability**: Terraform’s modular approach allows you to manage complex infrastructure by breaking it down into manageable components.

 ## Code Explanation
 In the following section, we  provide a detailed explanation of the code that forms the foundation of this automation framework.
 The code is divided into 2 parts.
 The first part are the custom modules that we create to templatize AS3 declarations and deploy the AS3 resources.
 For simplicity, we will refer to these as **AS3_Modules**.
 In our example, we demonstrate the creation of a single module; however, you can expand this to include multiple modules as needed.
 The second part is the `root module`, which is used to invoke the `AS3_Modules` and manage the creation of the AS3 resources.